To add content, ask questions.

 - Operations

-Operations vocabulary in French, including common mathematical terms and expressions for addition, subtraction, multiplication, division, and more.
+French vocabulary for mathematical operations, including addition, subtraction, multiplication, division, and more.

 - Talking Results